MEHColeman/shoreditch/docs/seed.md

 | `cd demo && bin/bridgetown start` | See changes — the fastest loop |
 | `cd demo && bin/bridgetown build` | Build the demo |

-Requires Ruby 3.3+ and Node 22.
+Requires Ruby 3.3+ and **Node 22** — not advisory.
+Bridgetown's `config/esbuild.defaults.js` calls `fs.globSync`, a Node 22 API.
+On Node 20 the
+frontend build throws while `bin/bridgetown start` carries on serving, so stylesheet edits silently never reach the browser and the old bundle is served indefinitely. `demo/.nvmrc` pins it; nvm's global default may not.

 ## Conventions